 Even if you only use your tub to wash the mini-blinds, most real estate agents are adamant about having at least one bathtub in your house to preserve marketability.

 A recent Houzz poll agrees, with 58% of respondents claiming, “you’ll never sell that house without a tub.”

-That means putting your shower in a different location.
-But you’ll want to have it as close as possible to the existing water supply and drain lines to keep plumbing costs low.
-Moving plumbing to a new location can add hundreds of dollars to your project.
+But you’ll still want to have the shower as close as possible to the existing water supply and drain lines to minimize plumbing costs.

 Most building codes say the floor of a shower stall should be at least 30-inches-by-30 inches.
 A 36-inch-by-36-inch-wide stall is recommended by the National Kitchen and Bath Association (NKBA).
 If you’re building to the NKBA standards, an existing tub alcove probably needs modification — such as adding short sections of wall — to make the finished shower space 36 inches deep.